Hardworking Person

 Living Poor Vs. Poverty Compared

 I have spent time in the mountain areas in Vietnam with some ethnic minorities.
-Many of these ethnic minorities might be considered as living poor but not in poverty.
+Many of these ethnic minorities might be considered poor but not impoverished.
 Most of them have handmade wooden or bamboo houses; they may need to boil water, grow food, and make clothes.

 On the other hand, there could be a homeless person living in San Francisco, working two jobs and earning what would be considered a good income in most parts of the world.
 But as the city of San Francisco is so expensive, they cannot afford a place to live.
-As they cannot afford housing, they would be considered living in poverty.
+As they cannot afford housing, they are considered to be living in poverty.

 The same person living in San Francisco also has a mobile phone and an iPad or laptop, which the Hill tribe person may not have.

-Being a Global Citizen – Why You Should Care?
+Being a Global Citizen – Why You Should Care About Poverty

-As part of living life as global citizens, we need to understand some of these global issues, including the issues of poverty and living poor.
+As part of living life as global citizens, we need to understand some of these global issues, including the problems of poverty and living poor.

 One of the things that struck me about the definition of poverty is that there is nothing that says a person is in poverty if they cannot afford a phone, iPad, or laptop.
-So often, we think that poverty means not being able to afford these things.
+So often, we think that poverty means being unable to afford these things.

 But poverty has nothing to do with a person’s ability to communicate with the rest of the world or have technical devices.
 Yes, being on the Internet or having access to it can help someone get out of living poor, but it is not one of the criteria for poverty.